REEL BREAKDOWN

 1. Chiquito, Short Film - Beco do Batman Set (Brazil, SP)

-2. Passion Fruit and Mango Cheesecake
+3. Passion Fruit and Mango Cheesecake

 Created in Maya, textured in Substance Painter, rendered in V-Ray, compositing in Nuke, and color graded in DaVinci.
 I wanted to improve my shading skills with translucent materials and SSS since it has always been one of my biggest struggles in CG.
 I decided to challenge myself to work on a photorealistic piece, aiming to recreate food.
 I chose a passion fruit and mango cheesecake because I love passion fruit!
 It was my first time using V-Ray and compositing mainly with shader AOVs.

-5. Persepolis, Short Film
+6. Persepolis, Short Film

 "Persepolis" is a CG film directed by Jessica Kiev.
 I worked on this project as a lighter, working closely with the director and other lighters in the team to make sure the shots would match and follow the same color pattern in the final cut of the film.

-7. Aquí, Short Film
+5. Intrepid, Short Film

-9. Chiquito, Short Film - El Salvador Set (Puente Arce)
+7. Chiquito, Short Film - Time-lapse